Kidnapping: Police nab most wanted suspect in Lagos - Nigeria Today

 He commended the Force Headquarters for mobilising the resources to go all out against the “richest and most notorious kidnapper” in the history of Nigeria.

-The post Kidnapping: Police nab most wanted suspect in Lagos appeared first on The Nation Nigeria.
+The post Kidnapping: Police nab most wanted suspect in Lagos appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share